izikeros/blog/content/posts/notes/understanding_bhattacharyya_distance and_coefficient_for_probability_distributions.md

 Modified: 2023-07-12
 Slug: understanding-bhattacharyya-distance-and-coefficient-for-probability-distributions
 Status: published
+Summary: Learn about the Bhattacharyya distance and coefficient, their applications in statistics and machine learning, and see Python code examples to understand how they measure the similarity between probability distributions.
+ai_summary: true
 Tags:
   - tag1
   - tag2
 Title: Understanding Bhattacharyya Distance and Coefficient for Probability Distributions
 ---
 # Introduction

 In the fields of statistics, machine learning, and data science, measuring the similarity between probability distributions is crucial for various tasks.
 One commonly used measure for this purpose is the [Bhattacharyya distance](https://en.wikipedia.org/wiki/Bhattacharyya_distance), which quantifies the dissimilarity between two distributions.
 The Bhattacharyya coefficient, on the other hand, provides a measure of the overlap between two statistical samples or populations.
 In this blog post, we will look into the concepts of Bhattacharyya distance and coefficient, discuss their applications, and provide Python code examples for better understanding.